delesslin/language-project/README.md

 - Admins can add or edit words in the application
 - Admins can record pronunciations in the app
 - Admins can add photographs in the app

+#### Future Feature Requests:
+- the audio files are inconsistent in terms of volume and clarity.
+- grammar lessons

 # Opinions 👽